Skip to content

 This short guide describes how to run, for testing and exploration, the latest version of n6 – using the Docker and Docker Compose tools.

-The goal of this guide is to give you an example of how you can run n6 in the easiest possible way, so that you can learn – by monitoring and experimenting – how the n6 system works and how you can interact with it.
+The goal of this guide is to give you an example of how to easily run the n6 system, so that you can learn – by experimenting with the stuff – what the basic building blocks of n6 are and how they interact with each other and with the outside world.

 Disclaimer: what these materials are and what they are not